Health Care Guide Information

 Patients with low platelets may bleed internally.
 Bleeding might be intracranial, from the urinary tract, or from the gastrointestinal tract.
 Sometimes, bleeding becomes very massive and can lead to the death of the patient.

-Due to the result of high-dose chemotherapy and radiation therapy, patients may not be able to produce offspring because high-dose radiation and chemotherapy drugs damage male /female gonads or offspring-producing cells
+Due to the result of high-dose chemotherapy and radiation therapy, patients may not be able to produce offspring because high-dose radiation and chemotherapy drugs damage male /female gonads or offspring-producing cells.

-Organ failure may be due to drugs used during transplant treatment.
-Medications such as immunosuppressive drugs or other medications used to treat infections such as fungal, bacterial, or viral infections may have adverse effects on the kidneys or liver.
 Drug-induced organ toxicity can be reversed by stopping the drug.
-To avoid this, the healthcare provider must keep an eye on drug doses and their adjustment to patient symptoms and daily monitoring of organ function tests such as renal function tests and live function tests.
+To avoid this, the healthcare provider must keep an eye on drug doses and their adjustment to patient symptoms and daily monitoring of organ function, such as liver function tests or renal function tests.

 Due to the result of high-dose chemotherapy and radiation therapy, patients may not be able to produce offspring because high-dose radiation and chemotherapy drugs damage male /female gonads and offspring-producing cells.

-Vino-occlusive disease (VOD): VOD is a major complication of bone marrow transplant.
+VOD is a major complication of bone marrow transplant.
 Moreover, in Vod, vessels of the liver become blocked.
 This may be due to drugs used in transplants, such as high-dose chemotherapy or radiation therapy.

 What are the symptoms of veno-occlusive disease?